erhathaway/router-primitives/README.md

              +--------------------------------+
                            itz
 ```
-The scene routers purporse is to represent layouts where you only want 1 item in a certain view at a time.
-For example, you may only want 1 scene to be visible at a certain point in time.
-In the above layout, we could use a scene router to make `itz` the only picture visible and both the `pils` artwork and the unknown piece invisible.
+The scene router's purporse is to represent layouts where you only want 1 item in a certain view at a time.
+For example, you may only want 1 scene to be large while all it's sibling scenes are small.
+Or, you may want 1 scene to be visible while all the sibling scens are hidden.
+In the above layout, we have `itz` as the only scene that is large.
+Thus, to program this, we would say that all scene's should be small unless their state is `visible`, in which case be large.

 ### Methods